 - If you suffer with mental health difficulties, take your criticism with a pinch of salt.
 I try to consider the fact that if I didn’t have OCD and anxiety, the chances are I wouldn’t have been anywhere near as critical.

-- Plan things to look forward to with your new husband – even if they’re just little things.
+- Plan things to look forward to with your new spouse – even if they’re just little things.
 It’ll give you something to focus on and recreate those feelings of excitement.

 - Remember it’s normal to experience those post wedding blues, and while I’m apparently an exception, they will eventually pass!
 They’re definitely less frequent now – so you know, maybe I’ll be okay by our tenth anniversary.